 Your Cooperating Teacher will do formal observations of your teaching at least 2 times throughout the experience.
 The lessons observed by your Cooperating Teacher should differ from the lessons observed by your University Supervisor.
 The Cooperating Teacher and the Student Teacher will decide on the lesson plan format that the Student Teacher will follow - using the DSU lesson plan template is optional.
 The Student Teacher will provide a copy of their lesson plan to the Cooperating Teacher prior to the observation.
-Student Teachers will submit the lesson plan and a reflection of the observed lesson within 48 hours of teaching the lesson using the DSU Reflection template (Appendix F).
+Student Teachers will submit the lesson plan and a reflection of the observed lesson in Anthology selecting their Cooperating Teacher as the assessor within 48 hours of teaching the lesson using the DSU Reflection template (Appendix F).